 Nursery Bears: We are always thinking about different activities to develop the children’s communication and language skills.
 We have purchased two toy bears and everything they will need to accompany two children home for the weekend, so over the course of the year every child will have the opportunity to take a bear home.
 Each bear will have their own suitcase, clothes, pyjamas and a story book that you will be asked to read at bedtime.
 They will also have a note book for you to write about what the bear did over the weekend.
 The children will then bring the bears back to school to share this with us.
 This will develop the children’s ability to ask and answer questions.
 There will also be a more detailed letter to help you with this activity inside the bear’s suitcase.

-In maths we are getting a feel for numbers by singing number songs, rhymes, counting children, snacks and toys.
+In maths we will continue to sing number songs, rhymes, counting children, snacks and toys.
 We will be sorting, grouping and comparing objects recognising when they are the same or different, using vocabulary such as: more, least, same, bigger and smaller.

 What you can do at home to help your child:

 Read simple stories as often as possible talking about what you see in the pictures and asking what could happen next.
 Practise early number skills by counting small objects ensuring you place them in a line and touching them as you count.
 When they are confident with this ask them to give you a small number of objects such as: give me two pencils, three toy cars.
 Keep to numbers under five to begin with then extend this to ten.
 With adult supervision practise cutting up old pictures from magazines.
 At first your child may only manage small snips until they develop better control through practise.